MikeGawi/ePiframe/README.md

 If problem still occurs, please create an issue here.

+**_NOTE_** - I've experienced some display issues like shadowing or distorted images when used bad or too weak power supplies so make sure You provide stable 5V/3A.

 ## Performance

 Image processing is the most resources consuming process but ePiframe is meant to work on Raspberry Pi Zero.
-Script does one thing at a time and moves to another task, there are no parallel jobs and the peak of load is only during frame update.
-On Raspberry Pi Zero W v1.1 it took around 2-3 minutes in average to pull the UHD photo, process it and put it on display.
-Here's a graph of loads during ePiframe tests:
+Script does one thing at a time and moves to another task, there are no parallel jobs (even image conversion has been stripped to one thread) and the peak of load is only during frame update.
+On Raspberry Pi Zero W v1.1 it took up to 2 minutes in average to pull the UHD photo, process it and put it on display.
+The conversion has been optimized: filters are not used, scale + resize instead of blur but with the same results, resampling instead of resizing, etc. Here's a graph of loads during ePiframe tests:

 ## Service control